Magisk-Modules-Repo/IPControl/README.md

 ## Support

-* Please feel free to ask any questions, request features or submit bugreports at ACSwitch Support Thread.
-I will do best to give satisfactory resolution.
+* Please feel free to post any feature requests or bugreports at Support Thread.
+  I will try my best to implement/fix the report.

 * Please post complete terminal output, possibly screenshots if you're reporting bugs.
 ACSwitch does not generate logfiles, so that's everything what I need.

-* For installation errors, you need to save /dev/ACSwitch_install.log right away following the failure and provide it.
+* For installation errors, you need to save /dev/ACSwitch_install.log right away following the failure and provide it to me.

 ## Thanks To

-* A huge thanks to @VR-25, who provided their control files' database with open heart, making development on ACSwitch easier than ever.
+* Huge thanks to @VR-25, providing their control files' database with open heart making development on ACSwitch easier than ever.

 ## Legal